Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 Boiled water into the reservoir

-Over-extraction is a common issue with Moka pots, and it often results in burnt, bitter, or sour-tasting coffee.
-So, to get the best taste, you will have to handle the hot pot before you put it on a burner.
+Over-extraction is a common issue with Moka pots, often resulting in burnt, bitter, or sour-tasting coffee.

 Con 4.
 You have to monitor the pot

-If you’re using a Moka pot, you’ll have to make sure to set aside five to seven minutes every day to watch the brewer while it makes your coffee.
+If you're using a Moka pot, be sure to set aside five to seven minutes every day to monitor the brewer as it prepares your coffee.

 Con 5.
 Moka pots can be difficult to clean